globalseismology/avni-courses.solid-earth-fundamentals/docs/Admin/conda/README_Conda.md

 for specific applications.
 * `environment_base.yml` — Base version that was provided by Princeton research computing as the default GEO203 environment on Jupyter for Classes servers on Adroit.
 Excludes several modules necessary for the course.
 * `environment_fall2022.yml` — The working version for the Fall 2022 semester.
-Includes cv2 through pip as a way to install it with conda was not found.
+Includes the OpenCV image processing module (`cv2`) through pip as a way to install it with conda was not found.

 Jupyter Notebooks
 ================

 We can individually register each environment you want to show in your kernels list.
 If you have many environments this might be preferable because it allows you to register and un-register your environment kernels which could help keep that list tidy. ipykernel module is needed to see the environment options listed on the right of Jupyter notebooks.
+See [select_Jupyter_kernel.png](../../select_Jupyter_kernel.png) on how to select a kernel environment like `fall2022`.